 In the case of pipes, CIVA GWT allows the user to compute delay laws in order to focus on a given point of the pipe, as long as the excitation frequency is lower than the cut-off frequency of mode L(0,3).

-CIVA GWT is also able to compute defect responses from 2D CAD specimens with planar or volumetric flaws through a 3D FEM computation zone.
-In this case and thanks to this approach, the number, type and orientation of defects can be really large!
+Through a 3D FEM computation zone, CIVA GWT is also able to compute defect responses from 2D CAD specimens and tubes with planar or volumetric flaws through a 3D FEM computation zone.

 A first module computes the dispersion curves associated to the specimen in a given frequency range.

 Modal displacements and constraints are computed for each mode at each frequency of the frequencies range.

 - Application: selection of the working frequency range and visualization of the properties of the modes selected for the testing